hollowstrawberry/crab-cogs/README.md

 ### ⏺ Autoreact

 Lets you configure emoji reactions that will be added to any message containing text matching a regex.
 Can be useful or just for fun.
+Now also lets you make the bot copy other people's reactions randomly.

 ![demonstration](https://media.discordapp.net/attachments/541768631445618689/1103721844072251423/Screenshot_20230504-123621_Discord.png)